ZacMossHK/Takeaway_solo_project/recipes/takeaway_design.md

   def menu
     # if no dishes are in menu, returns empty list
-    # otherwise returns a list of dishes on the menu
+    # otherwise returns a list of Dish instances
   end

   def select_dish(dish) # dish is an instance of Dish